 The High Priest is also a King of Israel!
 As long as he wore the crown his thoughts were considered pure.

-All the priests including the high priest wore a white linen tunic or kethoneth (Hebrew) which was a long-sleeved ankle-length garment.
-The tunic was first invented by God for Adam and Eve after they had sinned and He made them from the skin of an animal which I believe was a ram.
+All the priests, including the high priest, wore a white linen tunic or kethoneth (Hebrew), a long-sleeved ankle-length garment.
+The tunic was first invented by God for Adam and Eve after they had sinned, and He made them from the skin of an animal which I believe was a ram.
 (Genesis 3:21) However, here the tunic was made out of very fine linen.
 Each garment was individually made from the finest white flax linen in Israel.
-It was made by “fine weaving” in which there was no sewing except to sew the arm sleeves on.
-This “skillful weave” was not the routine cross-weave pattern found in most linen garments made from the looms of Israel.
-Rather it was made into a weaving pattern of small boxes or cells, or diamond-shaped, giving it an appearance of a white on white honey-comb.
-Linen is a unique fabric that keeps the wearer cool in hot weather and warm when it is cold which were very practical qualities for living in an arid climate with hot days and cold nights.
+It was made by “fine weaving,” in which there was no sewing except to sew on the arm sleeves.
+This “skillful weave” was not the routine cross-weave pattern found in most linen garments made from Israel’s looms.
+Rather it was made into a weaving pattern of small boxes or cells, or diamond-shaped, giving it an appearance of a white on white honeycomb.
+Linen is a unique fabric that keeps the wearer cool in hot weather and warm when cold, which were efficient qualities for living in an arid climate with hot days and cold nights.
 The wearer of such linen made from breathable flax fibers would not sweat.

 Jesus’ tunic was made out of the finest linen and was completely seamless.
 It was this very expensive garment that the Roman soldiers gambled for at the foot of His cross.
 (John 19:23,24)

 You are to weave the tunic of fine linen...
 (Exodus 28:39 a NET)

 They made tunics of fine linen – the work of a weaver, for Aaron and for his sons – (Exodus 39:27 NET)